15 Essentials to Pack for New Zealand

 It’s getting real, you’re about to go to New Zealand!
 Things get quite exciting a stressful when packing for backpacking in New Zealand.
 Let this list of essential items to pack for backpacking New Zealand ease the stress a little bit.

 Apart from the obvious “don’t forget your toothbrush”, we have listed all the items that are essential to take on a backpacking trip around New Zealand.
 These items will not only make life on the road easier, but more comfortable and stress-free.
 Of course, these are only the essentials.
-Clothing, toiletries and electronic items are more of a person choice, but be sure to follow our advice on those in What Clothes to Pack to Travel in New Zealand and you will find some cool things in 12 Genius Travel Gadgets for New Zealand.
+Clothing, toiletries and electronic items are more of a personal choice, but be sure to follow our advice on those in What Clothes to Pack to Travel in New Zealand and you will find some cool things in 12 Genius Travel Gadgets for New Zealand.

 1. A good backpack